BillJr99/Ursinus-CS173/_pages/Modules/exercise-datatypes.md

     code: |
         public class Driver {
             public static void main(String[] args) {
-                double C = 3e8; // A constant representing the speed of light = 300000000, which can be typed as 3e8 for convenience
+                /*  A constant representing the
+                    speed of light = 300000000,
+                    which can be typed as 3e8 for convenience meaning "three times ten to the eighth" */ double C = 3e8;

                 /* TODO: 1.
 Declare a variable m for the mass of an object, and assign it the